 It is expected that all students will display a professional attitude and behavior throughout the course.
 This includes reliability, respect for and cooperation with your fellow students and the instructor, guest speakers, and community-engaged/land-based components.
 In addition, attention to fellow students' questions and instructor's responses, determination to achieve first-class work while meeting deadlines, and constructive response to criticism are all important to your success.

-Also, please ensure that you are familiar with using Moodle: https://moodle.gprc.ab.ca/my/
+Also, please ensure that you are familiar with using myClass on nwpolytech.ca

 STATEMENT ON PLAGIARISM AND CHEATING: